 Also, it has separate modules like the snare, bass, hi-hat, and cymbal, which can be modified with the previously mentioned effects and controls.

 Much similar to the previous plugin, Junn’s JM-1 is a free drum machine with different effects and controls to further manipulate and shape the sound of the drum machine.

-Individual controls and instruments are also available on this one, like the snare, bass drum, hi-hat, cymbal, with even more detailed ones like cowbell, congas, toms, clap, and so many more to experiment with.
+Individual controls and instruments are also available on this one, like the snare, bass drum, hi-hat, and cymbal, with even more detailed ones like cowbell, congas, toms, clap, and so many more to experiment with.

-The major downside to this plugin is that it’s only available for Windows 32-bit which means it won’t be useful for many users of more modern DAWs (unless you’re using a vst bridge).
+The major downside to this plugin is that it’s only available for Windows 32-bit which means it won’t be useful for many users of more modern DAWs (unless you’re using a VST bridge).